+As of July 13, guselkumab is the eighth antibody therapeutic to be granted a first marketing approval in any country in 2017, following the approvals of brodalumab, avelumab, ocrelizumab, dupilumab, durvalumab, sarilumab and inotuzumab ozogamicin.
 The Antibody Society maintains a comprehensive table of approved antibody therapeutics and those in regulatory review in the EU or US.
-As of March 28, 2017, marketing applications for a total of 10 antibody therapeutics that have not been approved in any country are undergoing review in the EU or US.
-In addition, marketing applications for sarilumab, which is approved in Canada, and gemtuzumab ozogamicin, which was FDA approved in 2000 and subsequently withdrawn from the US market, are undergoing review in the EU and US.
+As of July 13, 2017, marketing applications for a total of nine antibody therapeutics that have not been approved in any country are undergoing review in the EU or US.
+In addition, a marketing application for the antibody-drug conjugate gemtuzumab ozogamicin, which was approved in 2000 by the US FDA and subsequently withdrawn from the US market, is undergoing review in the EU and US.

 Please log in to access the table, located in the Members Only section.

 Membership is free for students and employees of the Society’s corporate sponsors.